 Why do this problem?

 can help to give learners an understanding of the difference between a steady and an increasing rate of growth.
-It could be used when looking at number patterns especially doubling, putting them in a real context, and can be used to demonstrate the use of tables in problem solving.
+It could be used when looking at number patterns, especially doubling.
+It puts patterns in a real context, and can be used to demonstrate the use of tables in problem solving.
 It will also be

-fascinating for you as the teacher to see how children represent the problem as they work on it.
+fascinating for you, as the teacher, to see how children represent the problem while they work on it.